tlaanemaa/aitopia/theater-core/README.md

   - `Perception`: Handles how characters perceive the world based on proximity and traits
   - `Ai`: Abstraction layer for LLM integration (currently using Ollama)

-- **types/** - TypeScript type definitions:
+- **events/** - Event definitions:
-  - `events.ts`: Comprehensive event system for all interactions (character actions, speech, emotions, world events)
+  - `types.ts`: Comprehensive event system for all interactions (character actions, speech, emotions, world events)
+  - `sanitation.ts`: Event sanitation logic

 - **service/** - Service layer:
   - `EntityRegistry`: Manages all entities in the world